-Music is a universal language that embodies one of the highest forms of creativity.
-A high-quality musical education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
+Musical education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.

 In early years, the children will learn to engage and talk about music, they will sing while thinking about pitch and melody and they will explore and engage with music making, dance and performance.
-In Key stage one, the children will learn to use their voices expressively, play tuned and untuned instruments musically, listen to a range of high-quality live and recorded music, experiment with, create, select and combine sounds using the inter-related dimensions of music.

-At Key Stage 1, children will learn about specific people or events that are both within and beyond living history.
+In Key Stage 1, children will learn about specific people or events that are both within and beyond living history.
 An example of this includes people like Neil Armstrong, Tim Peake, Grace Darling and Mary Anning.
 We look at events such as The Great Fire of London.
 There will often be a very strong link to a local event or person.

 In early years, the children learn to make sense of their physical world and their community by exploring, observing, and finding out about people, places, technology and the environment.

-At Key Stage 1, the children will begin to develop a geographical vocabulary by learning about where they live, as well as one other small area of the United Kingdom and a small area in a contrasting non-European country.
+In Key Stage 1, the children will begin to develop a geographical vocabulary by learning about where they live, as well as one other small area of the United Kingdom and a small area in a contrasting non-European country.
 They will learn about weather patterns in the United Kingdom and hot and cold areas of the world.
 They will use ICT, world maps, atlases and globes, simple compass directions, aerial photographs and plans, as well as simple fieldwork and observational skills.